radicalbit/NSDb/docs/JVM_API_doc.md

 # Java API

-Nsdb implements utility classes to perform writes and to execute queries using **Java language**.
+NSDb implements utility classes to perform writes and to execute queries using **Java language**.
-In both cases, communication to Nsdb cluster is handled using a gRPC Client instanciated in ` io.radicalbit.nsdb.api.java.NSDB` connection class.
+In both cases, communication to NSDb cluster is handled using a gRPC Client instantiated in ` io.radicalbit.nsdb.api.java.NSDB` connection class.

 ## Write API
 `NSDB` class  exposes a `write` method performing ` io.radicalbit.nsdb.api.java.NSDB.Bit` insetion into the specified metric.